-Necessary authorization level (A pagina: 71) needed for editing in the Runtime.
+Necessary authorization level (on page 68) needed for editing in the Runtime.

 8.11 Object time model

 This object contains all the time models defined for the current time model group.
 This is a fixed-type object.

 A time model contains the definition of the shifts and pauses which are required for the relevant relative events.